 Miliaria occurs when the skin traps sweat.
-The sweat irritates the outer layer of skin and causes a rash.
+The sweat irritates the outer layer of the skin and causes a rash.

 With rashes that cause redness, the redness may be easier to see on light skin and more difficult to see on dark skin, though the process causing the redness is the same.

-Heat rashes are also more likely to appear in skin folds, such as in the neck or groin.
+Heat rashes are also more likely to appear in skin folds,

 Miliaria usually goes away on its own within a few days without treatment.

-Caregivers can ease a baby’s discomfort and speed up healing with the following methods:
+Parents and caregivers can ease a baby’s discomfort and speed up healing with the following methods:

 - Move the child to a cool area at the first sign of a heat rash.

-- Keep the skin cool and dry.
+- Keep their skin cool and dry.

 - Apply a cool compress to the affected area.